 SLAC has been focusing on improving cyber security and there are multiple projects underway that align with foundational ZTA pillars, as well as work toward addressing the Executive Order.

 - Identity: Identity and Access Management (IAM) Project and Cardinal Key implementation

-- Devices: Security baseline for the government-funded devices, CrowdStrike and multi-factor authentication on computers and servers, Centralization of endpoint management
+- Devices: Security baseline for the government-funded devices, Endpoint Detection and Response initiative, multi-factor authentication on computers and servers, Centralization of endpoint management

 - Network/Environment: Firewall replacement, AWS Partnership with Stanford, reducing the amount of inbound SSH connections to SLAC systems while enhancing the security baseline

 - Application Workloads: AWS Partnership with Stanford

 As President Biden stated in his Executive Order 14028, "the United States faces persistent and increasingly sophisticated malicious cyber campaigns", and it is critical to "take decisive steps to modernize <...> the approach to cybersecurity".
 The Executive Order emphasizes that "the Federal Government must adopt security best practices <and> advance toward Zero Trust Architecture".

 Zero trust adoption will require the engagement and collaboration of SLAC IT and Cyber Security with Science and Mission support communities.
 Ultimately this is an opportunity for infrastructure and process modernization which, in addition to increased defense against cyber-attacks, leads to an improved user experience.
 As we continue toward implementing the Zero Trust security model at SLAC, we will keep you informed of our progress and any significant updates.
 We welcome your questions and encourage you to reach out to us.